24 February 2022

 This method fully supports the adding of SVG files to WordPress.
 It also enables inline SVG in WordPress posts and pages.

 First, install and activate the SVG Support plugin.
+For more in detail, see our guide on how to install a plugin in WordPress.

 After activating the plugin, go to Settings » SVG Support to adjust the plugin settings.